 The last two questions refer to this paper.
 You should read the questions before reading the paper!
-They are this week's somewhat open-ended questions.
+They are this week's open-ended questions.

-Luckily, unlike previous weeks, most of this week's questions are short questions from the text.
+The first few of this week's questions are short questions from the text.
 Yes, this is a good sign!
-In our meetings, we will use some of these questions to explore the basic operations of the protocols/algorithms described in the text.
+In our meetings, we will use these questions to briefly discuss the basic operations of the protocols/algorithms described in the text.
+We will discuss the remaining questions in more depth.